About Fort Mason Center

 Fort Mason Center for Arts & Culture (FMCAC) is a nonprofit operating within a Historic Landmark District along the northern waterfront of the San Francisco Bay.
 Part of the Golden Gate National Recreation Area, FMCAC hosts an ever-evolving rotation of artistic programming for over 1.2 million annual visitors that includes theater and dance performances, art installations, as well as educational and cultural classes.
 As part of Fort Mason Center for Arts & Culture’s commitment to supporting San Francisco’s artistic community, FMCAC provides approximately $2.5 million in annual grants to local arts organizations.
 These grants allow groups to produce diverse and innovative works at the historic campus.

 In addition to the thousands of events that occur each year on campus, FMCAC hosts nearly two dozen nonprofit and arts organizations as permanent residents.
 These residents receive annual support from FMCAC, allowing them to focus on producing original artistic programming.
-Current residents include the Pulitzer Prize winning Magic Theatre, BATS Improv, the SFMOMA Artists Gallery and the internationally acclaimed Greens Restaurant.
+Current residents include the Pulitzer Prize-winning Magic Theatre, BATS Improv, the SF Camerawork Gallery, and the internationally acclaimed Greens Restaurant.

 A pioneer in the reuse of military bases, Fort Mason Center for Arts & Culture has been honored by the California Preservation Foundation for its efforts preserving the historic U.S. Army San Francisco Port of Embarkation.